 Here are Bill’s credentials.
 Because — why not?

-Winchester had nothing to do with Apollo 11 but tried to cash in anyway.
+Winchester had nothing to do with Apollo 11 but made a cheesy attempt at cashing in anyway.
 Because — why not?